AkhilEldho/MSA/README.md

 - Create a new .NET project and work with dependencies
 - Interactively debug .NET apps with the Visual Studio Code debugger
 - Create a web API with ASP.NET Core controllers

+## Project
+### Week 1: Contosso Pizza
+The Contoso Pizza project focuses on building and navigating through a Web API, covering principles of RESTful API design, CRUD operations, and MVCS pattern.

 ### Week 2
 - Get started with web development using Visual Studio Code